dotmjsc/K2450_Arb_I/readme.md

-# Keithley 2450 Arbitrary Current Source
+# Keithley 2450 Arbitrary Current Waveform Player

 This is a arbitrary controlled current source for a Keithley 2450 Source Measure Unit (SMU).
 The features are: